What Are Consumer Goods?

 Laptops can be an example of either shopping goods or specialty goods depending on the price at which they are available and the specifications that they provide.

-Laptops falling under the category of High-end laptops such as Google’s Pixelbook and Apple MacBook Pro are speciality goods.
+Laptops falling under the category of High-end laptops such as Google’s Pixelbook and Apple MacBook Pro are specialty goods.
 This is because they have one of a kind design and specifications that are not comparable to any laptops at the same price point.

 On the contrary, low-end laptops can be put under the category of shopping goods since there is a wide range of products available at a lower price point with very few distinguishable features.